A common SNIP message decoder question is…

 The Use of ADVNULLANTENNA

 This is used in a two places in the RTCM 3 messages as follows.
-The type 1007 message and the type 1033 message.
-If it is not present, but a 1006 message is present, then each NTRIP Client Rover device knows to seek there for suitable offsets.
+The type 1008 message (or MT1007) and the type 1033 message.
+If it is not present.
+The type 1006 message is present, then each NTRIP Client Rover device knows to seek there for other suitable offsets.

-If another value is found here, it indicates the official name of an antenna which can then be used to lookup calibration factors for that model. <add link>
+If another value is found here, it indicates the official name of an antenna which can then be used to lookup calibration factors for that model.
+Seek here for a popular list: https://www.ngs.noaa.gov/ANTCAL/

 FYI, Rover device setups should also use the ADVNULLANTENNA setting in sending these message, if desired.